-Unmoved by the cries of children demonstrating against their depot for two years and their defeat in the High Court, Ocado are trying once again to slip onto the slide without having to produce any noise, traffic, light or pollution assessments and have submitted yet another application to Islington Council for a lawful development certificate instead.
+Unmoved by the cries of children demonstrating against their depot for two years and their defeat in the High Court, Ocado are trying once again to slip onto the site without having to produce any noise, traffic, light or pollution assessments and have submitted yet another application to Islington Council for a lawful development certificate instead.

-The application again asserts that the site established a lawful ‘storage and distribution’ status between 1992-2002 but produces no evidence to back the claim up, just assertions by an employee of the current landlord (Telereal)
+The application again asserts that the site established a lawful ‘storage and distribution’ status between 1992-2002 but produces no evidence to back the claim up, just assertions by an employee of the current landlord (Telereal).

 You can read the application here: https://planning.islington.gov.uk/NorthgatePublicDocs/00596705.pdf